 Here are a few safety tips to keep in mind during your Wilmington vacation:

 - Be careful around water – Do not drink alcohol while boating or engaging in other water-based activities.
 Watch young children carefully while they are in the water, and be aware of your own limits while swimming.
-If you are out on the water, use personal floatation devices.
+If you are out on the water, use personal flotation devices.

 - Travel light to avoid robbery – Avoid bulky or unwieldy backpacks and purses, as they can make it easier for pickpockets to target you.
 Keep your valuable items in a safe location.
 Only bring the things you are sure you will need to reduce your chances of having something important stolen.